prashantsihag03/KNN-Model/README.md

 # KNN-Model
-Building KNN Classifier from scratch
+Building KNN Classifier from scratch.

 Dataset used is Iris Flower Dataset.